The BEST Vegan Feta Cheese

 Bonus points for a processor with a tamper because that helped us immensely with getting the mixture going.
 If you don’t have one, you’ll just need to stop and scrape down the sides really well and more often.

-That last one may be the most common way I’ve eaten this over the past few weeks if I’m being honest…just like my vegetarian days 😂.
+That last one may be the most common way I’ve eaten this over the past few weeks if I’m being honest…just like I did with the real thing 😂.
 Dreams DO come true!

 This vegan feta freezes REALLY well.
-In fact, I often cube mine and store it in the freezer for salads because I find it stays a little firmer under all the dressing and veggies that way.
+In fact, I often dice mine into small cubes and store it in a sealed container in the freezer for salads because I find it stays a little firmer under all the dressing and veggies that way.

 If you’re making this for an event where the feta will be in a salad or out of the fridge for several hours, this freezer trick is GOLD.
 Cube as desired, freeze it overnight, and add it to the salad or other dish right before you leave.